geotools/geotools/docs/user/unsupported/swt/rcp.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The source of the rcp application has been bundeled together with all the needed geotools libs and uploaded here.
-Simply import the project into eclipse and you are ready to go.
+From here import the project into eclipse and you are ready to go.

 * http://jgrasstools.googlecode.com/files/rcp-gt-swt.tar.gz